humbhionline/humbhionline/src/main/resources/templates/blog/markdown/social.md

 We are an early stage startup.
 We have an mvp and 8 pilot sellers with whom we are working to get them off the feet.

 ## Team
 The Humbhionline platform was conceived and founded by a 2 member Team.
-It is conceived to be run through employees and volunteers.
+It is conceived to be run by volunteers.

 1. Venkatraman Mahadevan (Primary contributor / CTO )
 is a passionate technology enthusiast and has been part of the founding team in several successful supply chain startups after completing his MSc Statistics degree from IIT Kanpur.
 He is also the author of Succinct Web Framework (an opensource web application framework), that he has used effectively in several large scale production applications.
 Post retirement at 37, his favourite past time has been building applications on the Succinct Framework for enterpreneur friends and family.
 During covid 19 pandemeic, seeing small sellers and farmers struggling to make a living taking orders on phone and text messages, he decided to put his technology and supply chain skills to use for his local seller friends and came up with this refreshingly inclusive market place, where, any one can start selling online and proudly feel HumBhiOnline!